 - Utilise a research and enquiry based approach to business problems;

 - Analyse and resolve problems across a range of competing demands and disciplines/industry function perspectives;

 - Research, develop and produce three industry-based research papers

 Applicants require an Honours degree (ideally a 2.1 or above in a cognate STEM or business orientated discipline) or equivalent.
 Graduates of other disciplines with significant business/ industry experience will be considered on a case-by-case basis.

 All applicants will be required to provide a personal statement and may attend an interview as part of the entry requirement for this course.

 All Non-EU applicants should refer to the International section of the IT Carlow website for more information.

 Study & Career Opportunities

-Graduates may pursue Level 10 (PhD) study opportunities upon successful completion of this course.
+Graduates may pursue Level 10 (PhD) study opportunities upon successful completion of this programme.